Falsification-Based Robust Adversarial Reinforcement Learning: Introduction

-The remainder of this paper is structured as follows: Section~\ref{sec:related} provides an overview of current solutions for adversarial RL and system falsification for safety-critical systems.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:related} provides an overview of current solutions in related studies for adversarial RL and system falsification for safety-critical systems.
 Section~\ref{sec:approach} introduces falsification-based RARL, which is evaluated in Section~\ref{sec:experiments}.
-We finish with conclusions and potential future research directions in Section~\ref{sec:conclusions}.
+In Section~\ref{sec:conclusions}, we present the conclusions and potential future research directions.